• 歌蕾蒂娅

 8 sec

 Binds a faraway target and generates a tornado centered on it, inflicting -50% Movement Speed to nearby enemies.
-Enemies caught in the tornado receive 130% ATK as Arts damage and are dragged towards the center significantly once every 1.5 seconds.
-The target and nearby enemies are dragged towards this unit significantly after the skill duration
+Enemies caught in the tornado receive 130% ATK as Arts damage and are dragged towards the center greatly once every 1.5 seconds.
+The target and nearby enemies are dragged towards this unit greatly after the skill duration

 atk_scale